gunnbr/SIDish/README.md

 # SIDish
-SID chip type synthesizer for Arduino
+SID chip type synthesizer for Arduino and Windows

 ## Goal
 The goal for this project is to make a synthesizer that can run on an Arduino Uno